malkab/Docker-PostGIS/docker-tags/jelly_jealous/010_compilation/README.md

 - [] activate the **default** context.
 Review the produced BASH scripts because sometimes minor versions are sometimes missed;

+- [] at the **Dockerfile.mlkctxt_template**, check if there is a more recent Ubuntu LTS base image to work with and update (https://wiki.ubuntu.com/Releases, https://hub.docker.com/_/ubuntu);

 - [] **rsync** to remote and **ssh**, if applicable;

 - [] run **010** to create an image called **malkab/postgis_compilation:XXX** with all the assets to test and produce the compilation of the stack;